Pope Tech: Scan Google Sites Intranet Content

 1. In the Success Identifier Selector (example: #myId) field, enter #yDmH0d

-4. Select the button to Test Authentication to ensure that you have entered everything correctly.
+3. Scroll to the bottom and click the button to Test Authentication to ensure that you have entered everything correctly.

 Pope Tech can scan pages behind authentication, but it cannot find those pages by crawling your site.
 You will either need to manually add the paths that require authentication through the Pope Tech user interface, or you can upload a CSV file containing those paths.
 See the vendor's Add Pages article for instructions.